Girls That Create

 Nurturing Your Friendships and Why You Should

-We know how crucial it is that our children to learn to nurture their friendships.
+We know how crucial it is that our children learn to nurture their friendships.
 With that in mind, we need to set an example by also tending to friendships close to our hearts.
 That is why life balance coach and speaker Renée Trudeau has shared the following guest post with Girls That Create.

 Nurturing Your Friendships and Why You Should